djalbat/the-occam-user-manual/getting-started.md

 * It enabled developers to write web application servers almost almost trivially.
 * It provided a straightforward package manager and a site where packages could be published for free and for all of the community to use.
-* As well as server side code, developers could write client side code on Node which could be made to run on broswers by way of a process called bundling.
+* As well as server side code, developers could write client side code on Node which could be made to run on browsers by way of a process called bundling.

 Allied with continued improvements to JavaScript itself, most notably the ES6 and ES7 releases, Node resulted in an explosion in its use.
 This was especially evidient in, but by no means restricted to, Internet appcliations.